0zk3y/OzScan/README.md

 sudo sh VulnScan
 ```

 Note: This tool is very slow as it runs Tools like SQLMap and Nuclei over all URLs it finds, hence takes a lot of patience.
 Results may be falsepositives you will have to validate that yourself.
-Also this tool will generate a lot of Duplicates so please remove them using ```aws``` or ```uniq``` command.
+Also this tool will generate a lot of Duplicates so please remove them using ```awk``` or ```uniq``` command.